What is an Investment?

 These are like a mutual fund only that it passively tracks the financial market index instead of hiring a manager to manage the investments.
 The funds are considered ideal for individual retirement accounts because the risks associated with them depend on the nature of the investment.

-Objectives of Investment
+Objectives of an Investment

 Investment objectives are a set of goals an investor has for his portfolio.
 They also help a financial advisor or manager determine the best strategy to achieve their client’s goals.
 The investor needs to make sure he takes certain steps to meet his objectives.
 Some of the main objectives are;